Hit Man (American game show): Round 2

 The champion joined the two remaining challengers onstage, and all three contestants were shown a second film and asked a series of toss-up questions about it.
 The object this time for all three contestants was to defend a series of hit men assigned to them.
 The champion was given seven hit men, while the winner and runner-up from the first round received four and three respectively.

 Each toss-up was played as a head-to-head showdown between the champion and one of the challengers, starting with the winner of the first round.
-Answering a question correctly caused the opposing contestant to lose a hit man, while answering incorrectly cost the contestant that did so one of his/her own.
-Each challenger played against the champion until they lost a hit man.
-Any player who lost all their hit men was eliminated.
-If either challenger was eliminated from the game, play continued with the champion and the remaining challenger.
+Answering a question correctly caused the opposing contestant to lose a hit man, while answering incorrectly cost the contestant that did so one of their own.
+In addition, a miss by a challenger ended their turn.

-The champion won the game by eliminating both challengers' hit men.
-If the champion lost all of his/her own his men, the challenger in control of the game at that time became the new champion.
+Contestants were eliminated from the after losing all of their hit men.
+The champion could win the round by elimiating both challengers, whle either challenger could win by removing the champion's last hit man.
+The winner of this round took/retained the championship and advanced to play the Triple Crown.

 Triple Crown

 A contestant about to start the Triple Crown bonus round.

 The champion faced a board of eight columns that contained varying numbers of circles.
 Two columns each had two, three, and four circles, while one column had one circle and one had five circles.
 The champion turned his/her back to the board, and the columns were scrambled.

 The champion had 60 seconds to answer questions based on the day's two films, without turning to face the board.
 He/she chose a column, and Tomarken began to ask questions.
 Each correct answer placed a money man in one circle, but a pass or incorrect answer forced the champion to choose a new one.
 He/she was never told how many answers were needed to fill a chosen column until it had been successfully filled and/or the end of the round.
-The champion won $1,000 for each of the first two columns filled, or $10,000 for filling three.
+The champion won $1,000 for each column filled, or $10,000 for filling three.

-Champions remained on the show until they were defeated in the second round of the main game or had played the Triple Crown five times.
+Champions remained on the show until they were defeated in the second round of the main game or had played the Triple Crown ten times.